Investments Retirement Benefits

 Use FINRA’s BrokerCheck

-While CalPERS can’t offer financial advice, once you’ve established financial planning services we can offer you resources that’ll assist you and your financial advisor.
+While CalPERS can’t offer financial advice, we can offer you resources that’ll assist you and your financial advisor.

-If you have a deferred compensation plan, such as a CalPERS 457 Plan, a CalPERS Supplemental Contributions Plan, or a Savings Plus Plan, this would also be information your financial advisor would want to add to your account details.
+If you have a deferred compensation plan, such as a CalPERS 457 Plan, a CalPERS Supplemental Contributions Plan, or a Savings Plus Plan, this would also be information your financial advisor would want to consider.

 If questions come up that your financial advisor needs you to address, we can help you find the answers in a few different ways.
 You can register for a class, or attend our CalPERS Benefits Education Events (CBEEs) where you’ll get answers to your specific questions.
 Visit our Member Education page to get more details about our various learning opportunities, which we offer either in-person or virtually.